Height and Weight Air Force Requirements: What You Need to Know

 Air Force Weight Standards

-Maximum allowable body fat percentages are:
+Maximum allowable body fat percentages are as follows:

 • Men under 30: 20%